 It may be a symptom associated with other medical conditions, and determining the exact cause is often challenging.

-Other symptoms may include altered taste – a persistent bitter or metallic taste, or a reduced sense of taste.
-Dry mouth may also occur, along with increased thirst, tingling, itching, or numbness in the mouth and tongue.
+To these may be added other symptoms, such as taste disturbances: a persistent sensation of a bitter or metallic taste in the mouth may develop, or a reduction in the sense of taste itself.
+Dry mouth may also occur, accompanied by increased thirst, and tingling, itching, and numbness of the mouth and tongue may also develop.

 Symptoms can appear for short periods, often linked to certain foods, or persist over a longer time.